RattleyCooper/selenext/README.md

 # Slack
 Slack is a micro-framework for simple web scraping using selenium.
 A lot about how the framework operates was inspired by the
-Laravel framework(PHP), which used for created web-applications.
+Laravel framework(PHP), which is used for created web-applications.

 ## About